How The Digital World Killed The Important Art Of Boredom

 Some of the greatest forms of art have come from people who allowed themselves to be bored.
 William Wordsworth, for example, famously took long, solitary walks daily as he felt this put him in the best frame of mind to create poetry.

 Furthermore, it’s well known that people have their most creative ideas in the shower, and we all know the main reason for this is that water and digital products don’t mix.
+Boredom permits you to use your imagination and get your creative juices flowing.

 Can Help You Find Solutions To Problems